jasmineradi/week5-image-classifier/README.md

 5. Return highest probability as prediction

 ## Challenges I Encountered
 When entering training data, I found that sixty images was not enough data to train the model.
 After adding more data, the model was able to more easily detect the objects with better accuracy.
-I struggled to get the model to distinguish between the plug and the sticky notes.
-I found that by giving more of a variety of angles the model was able to make even more improvements.
-This shows that the more data that is given to the model, the better it is able to learn.
+I struggled to get the model to distinguish between the plug and the sticky notes, but by giving more variety in angles, the model showed noticeable improvement.
+This demonstrates that the more data a model receives, the better it can learn.

+Additionally, I encountered a compatibility issue when trying to run the provided .h5 model.
+The model was created using older versions of TensorFlow and Keras, which caused errors in my current environment.
+I resolved this by downgrading to Python 3.10.11 and installing TensorFlow/Keras 2.12 to match the model’s requirements.

 ## Real-World Applications